On cutoff via rigidity for high dimensional curved diffusions: Further comments

 where $a_t$ and $b_t$ do not depend on the dimension $d$, leading to

-This gives the upper bound \eqref{eq:I:upper}.
+This gives the upper bound \eqref{eq:I:upper} as well as the lower bound \eqref{eq:I:lower}.
 Beyond the OU process, denoting, for all $t>0$, by $p_{t,x_0}$ the density of $\mu_t$ with respect to the Lebesgue measure, which is known as the heat kernel of $\mathcal{L}$, we have, for all $x$ and all $t>0$,

 Inspired by the OU example, we could expect that under $\mathrm{CD}(\rho,\infty)$, for $t$ small enough,